PG Dip Gerontology (Distance Learning)

 Typical entry requirements

-We welcome applications from students holding, or expecting to hold, a British bachelors (honours) lower second-class degree or higher, or equivalent..
+We welcome applications from students holding, or expecting to hold, a British bachelors (honours) upper second-class degree or higher, or equivalent..

 Students without the usual entry qualifications may be admitted, with the requisite approval, on the basis of relevant work experience or professional qualifications.
 Mature applicants without formal qualifications but with relevant experience are also welcomed and will be considered.